urakubo/lattice_dendrites/docs_src/tut2/label_uniem.rst

 Label spines using UNI-EM
 =========================

-In tutorial 1, the target spine was labeled by its re-definition.
+In tutorial 1, the target spine was labeled by its re-generation.
 This method cannot be used for morphologically realistic spines.
-We thus developed the other software to manually label the realistic spines or any other region-of-interests, which is named as UNI-EM annotator.
+We thus developed the software to manually label the realistic spines or any other region-of-interests, which is named as UNI-EM annotator.

 The installation and usage of UNI-EM annotator are described elsewhere.
-We here introduce the function save_uniem_annotator for data conversion to the format of UNI-EM annotator (Line 26 in 21_convert_to_annotator.py).
-In this function, 'pitch' denotes the unit length of each voxel, and 'volume' contains the objects of the realistic dendrite (1: cytosol, 2: mitochondrion, 3: ER).
-The dict variable 'surfaces' specifies the corresponding surfaces.
-This save_uniem_annotator generates the files of UNI-EM annotator in the directory that is specified by 'annot_folder'.
+We here introduce the function save_uniem_annotator to convert data to the format of UNI-EM annotator (Line 26 in 21_convert_to_annotator.py).
+In this function, 'pitch' denotes the unit length of each voxel, and 'volume' contains the objects of the realistic dendrite (1: cytosol, 2: mitochondrion, 3: ER).The dict variable 'surfaces' contains the volume ids, surface vertices and faces, and colors.
+This function generates the files of UNI-EM annotator in the directory specified by 'annot_folder'.

 .. literalinclude:: ../../tutorial/2/21_convert_to_annotator.py